abhishekchhibber/Handwritten-digit-Recognition-through-Machine-Learning/README.md

 I did a project to classify handwritten digits using machine learning in Python, almost an year back.
 I used Python’s Scikit Learn library, along with Pandas, and Numpy on an open data set, to read and classify handwritten digits.

 I used K Nearest neighbors and Decision Trees, and GridSearchCV to achieve an accuracy of 92.5%.
-The process that I followed, along with the code, is in the .pynb file.
+The process that I followed, along with the code, is in the [.pynb file](https://github.com/abhishekchhibber/Handwritten-digit-Recognition-through-Machine-Learning/blob/master/Handwritten%20digit%20Recognition%20through%20Machine%20Learning.ipynb) .